zf2-boiler-app/app-test/README.md

 #### Post installation

-1. Enabling it in your `application.config.php` file.
+1. Enabling it in your `TestConfig.php.dist` file.

     ```php
     return array(